epasveer/seer/README.md

     * Linux
     * C++17
+    * gdb with "mi" interpreter
     * QT5 (5.15.2 or newer)
     * QT5 QtCharts (5.15.2 or newer)
-    * gdb with "mi" interpreter
+    * When building Seer from source, you will need the QT5 "devel" packages installed on your system for your distribution.

 GUI overview